Lewis J. Fields

-Early career
+Early life and education

-Fields was born on October 1, 1909, at Delmar, Maryland, and later attended a high school in Crisfield, Maryland, in 1927.
-He subsequently enrolled at St. John's College at Annapolis, Maryland, and graduated with Bachelor of Arts degree in Mathematics on June 3, 1931.
+Fields was born on October 1, 1909, in Delmar, Maryland, and later attended a high school in Crisfield, Maryland, in 1927.
+He subsequently enrolled at St. John's College in Annapolis, Maryland, and graduated with Bachelor of Arts degree in Mathematics on June 3, 1931.
 During his junior high school years, Fields entered the Maryland National Guard and served continuously with that organization until January 1932.
 He struggled to find a job during the Great Depression, but decided to enlist in the Marine Corps in January 1932, hoping to obtain a commission.

+Career

 Fields attended his basic training and subsequently rose to the rank of sergeant.
 He then served as drill instructor and as a member of the Marine detachment aboard the aircraft carrier USS Langley.
 He continuously displayed exemplary behavior and efficiency and was decorated with Marine Corps Good Conduct Medal.
 Moreover, Fields was selected for the Meritorious Non-Commissioned Officers Program and promoted to the rank of second lieutenant on June 25, 1935.

-As any other newly commissioned officer of the Marines, he was sent to the Basic School at Philadelphia Navy Yard for officer training.
-Fields completed the school in October 1935 in the same class as two future Commandants of the Marine Corps: Leonard F. Chapman Jr. and Robert E. Cushman.
+He attended The Basic School at Philadelphia Naval Shipyard in Philadelphia for officer training, and completed the school in October 1935 in the same class as two future Commandants of the Marine Corps, Leonard F. Chapman Jr. and Robert E. Cushman.
 With 124 students, it was the largest Basic School class to that date.
-This class provided two future Marine Corps Commandants (Leonard F. Chapman Jr. and Robert E. Cushman Jr.), five lieutenant generals (Fields, Frederick E. Leek, Herman Nickerson Jr., William J. Van Ryzin, Richard G. Weede), five major generals (William R. Collins, William T. Fairbourn, Bruno Hochmuth, Raymond L. Murray, Carey A. Randall) and six brigadier generals (William W. Buchanan, Odell M. Conoley, Frederick P. Henderson, Roy L. Kline, John C. Miller Jr., Thomas F. Riley).
+The class graduated future Marine Corps Commandants Leonard F. Chapman Jr. and Robert E. Cushman Jr., lieutenant generals Herman Nickerson Jr., William J. Van Ryzin, and Richard G. Weede, generals William R. Collins, William T. Fairbourn, Bruno Hochmuth, Raymond L. Murray, and Carey A. Randall, and brigadier generals Odell M. Conoley, Roy L. Kline, John C. Miller Jr., and Thomas F. Riley.

 He was subsequently assigned to the Sea School Detachment at Portsmouth Navy Yard, Virginia and remained in that assignment until June 1936.
-Fields was subsequently attached to the Marine detachment aboard the newly commissioned cruiser USS Quincy and took part in the evacuation of the United States nationalists during the Spanish Civil War.
+Fields was subsequently attached to the Marine detachment aboard the newly commissioned cruiser USS Quincy and took part in the evacuation of the United States nationals during the Spanish Civil War.

-In July 1937, Fields was sent to the Base Defense Weapons Course at the Marine Corps Schools Quantico, Virginia, and upon graduation and promotion to first lieutenant in July 1938, he was appointed aide de camp to the commanding general, Fleet Marine Force, Richard P. Williams.
+In July 1937, Fields was sent to the Base Defense Weapons Course at the Marine Corps Schools Quantico, Virginia.
+After graduating, he was promoted to first lieutenant in July 1938, and was appointed aide de camp to Richard P. Williams, the commanding general of the Fleet Marine Force.
 He served in this capacity until November 1941, when he was promoted to the rank of captain and sent to the Battery Commander course at Field Artillery School at Fort Sill, Oklahoma.